 Can Flex offer a competitive solution to reduce my environmental impact?

-Our Global Services and Solutions (GSS) team offers a variety of solutions to help reduce your company’s environmental impact across the product lifecycle.
-With services including repairs, refurbishment, and asset recovery with zero waste targets, we’re at the forefront of circular economy innovations, collaborating across industries to make sure you have access to the latest technologies and solutions.
+Our Global Services and Solutions (GSS) team offers a broad range of integrated circular economy services, including repairs, refurbishment, and asset recovery, to help reduce your company’s environmental impact.
+As a member of the Ellen MacArthur Foundation and other research and development consortiums, we’re at the forefront of circular economy innovation, collaborating across industries to make sure you have access to the latest technologies and solutions.

 Where can I find Flex’s diversity and inclusion data?

 We publish information about our global workforce annually in our sustainability report and 10-K, which includes the racial and ethnic representation of our US workforce.
 As exemplified by the appointment of Revathi Advaithi as Flex’s first female CEO, we are committed to diversity at all levels of the organization.
 As of September 2021, our 11-person board of directors included three female and six underrepresented minority directors.
 As we work towards our 2030 sustainability goals and evolve our human capital management disclosure, we will continue to provide updated information.

 How can we partner with you on projects that benefit local communities?

 While there are many ways to partner with us on community impact projects, a good starting point is to consider the project’s fit with our strategy.
 We are well-positioned to partner with you if your project benefits a community where Flex has a footprint.
 We can also create synergy if your project aligns to the community investment strategies of Flex and the Flex Foundation, our nonprofit charity arm.

 Broadly, these strategies align to the UN Sustainable Development Goals (SDGs):

 - #8 Decent work and economic growth

 - Together, we identify a project led by an international or local NGO that is aligned to one or more of the above SDGs.